please dont use your phone to look at this website it looks horrible on mobile or like maybe rotate the phone or something

 the Crumbling Colossus

 11” x 17”The Crumbling Colossus is about the nature of Collosi and their use as a tool of domination and empire from kingdoms past.
 The purpose of the massive stone works are not unlike that of a big brother figure.
 Showing glory and domain to those looking upon its gaze, and subjugation to those beneath it.
-While some Colossi are still present today many have fallen from their great hights and like their rulers who created them, are also lost to the sands of time.
+While some Colossi are still present today, many have fallen from their great hights and, like the rulers who created them, are lost to the sands of time.

 VI.
 IMMOLATION: